 As a violin teacher, my greatest passion is sharing the joy of playing and performing music with others.
 My teaching philosophy is rooted in the idea that music is for everyone!
-I believe that with solid effort and proper instruction, every student can become a proficient player.
+I believe that if a student has a good attitude and proper instruction, every student can become a proficient and confidant player.

 More importantly, every student can develop a greater appreciation for and joy in music through private instruction.